 Take the first step.
 Find out your risk for prediabetes by taking this simple quiz: Prediabetes Screening Test

 Got your results?
 Now you’re ready to make a change for life!

 New classes are beginning in summer 2014.
 If you are interested in attending one of these free programs, please call 770.214.CARE.
 The registration line is open 24 hours a day, 7 days a week.
 Class size is limited, so register early.

 For a list of classes and locations, click here: Diabetes Prevention Program – Class Schedule Summer 2014

-The National Diabetes Prevention Program is an evidence-based lifestyle change program for preventing type 2 diabetes.
-The program was created by the Centers for Disease Control and Prevention and will be implemented in west Georgia by Get Healthy, Live Well volunteers beginning in January 2014.
+The Diabetes Prevention Program was created by the Centers for Disease Control and Prevention and will be offered in west Georgia by Get Healthy, Live Well volunteers.

 - The CDC estimates that about 35 percent of adults have prediabetes and many of them don’t know it.
 That means that nearly 40,000 adults in Carroll, Haralson and Heard counties have prediabetes.

 - The Diabetes Prevention Program can help people cut their risk of developing type 2 diabetes in half.